Efrat19/flink-ads-processing/README.md

 # flink-ads-processing
-A project for practising flink and kotlin.
+A flink + kotlin exercise
 ## Explore
 Start the project
 ```console